The names Sierra Sandison and Bethany Townsend might not ring a bell, although you might have seen their pictures on Facebook or other social media.

 Being chronically ill, or having any kind of disability – physically or mentally, not everyone is less intelligent or less capable.
 It doesn’t make you any less, and it doesn’t change your core values.
 What does change are some of your outward perspectives.
 Some of us don’t have a size 0, but some of us don’t want a size 0 anymore.
 Some of us can’t wear high heels, but some of us don’t want to wear high heels anymore.

 Likewise, some of us now enjoy nights in as opposed to stalking the city every weekend.
-Some of us use walking aids, or are in a wheelchair, not because we want to, but because we physically have to.
-We spend more time in places we don’t like, but have to.
+Some of us use walking aids or are in a wheelchair, not because we want to, but because we physically have to.
+We spend more time in places we don’t like but have to.
 Perspectives or outcomes change, core values don’t.

 Like Sandison and Townsend, many people wear and use devices to help them live a fulfilled, happy life.
-People shouldn’t be stigmatized for something they never asked for.
+People shouldn’t be stigmatised for something they never asked for.
 It makes me wonder if some healthy, able-bodied people are so shortsighted they think disabled people chose their current lifestyle.
 When they “come out” and show their devices to the outside world, they shouldn’t feel afraid of how people will react.
 Disability is something that can happen to anyone, anytime, anywhere.

-Disabled people are as much part of their local, national and global communities as much as able-bodied people are.
+Disabled people are as much part of local, national and global communities as much as able-bodied people are.
 They are a very, very fair representation of those communities and want to be part of it just as much.

 Beauty is of all ages, just ask Michelangelo’s David in Florence.
 In modern art at least, twisted, disabled bodies become works of art.
 It makes us think very hard why we’re so obsessed with beauty and the need for utter perfection.
-The media only allows disabilities in small bits of imagery, and not one byte more.
+The media only allows disabilities in small bits of imagery and not one byte more.

 Commercially, it’s great to see retailers being part of a small shift, to see them jumping on the bandwagon to promote fair representation, with Nordstrom and JC Penney both having ad campaigns involving disabled people.